lxtGH/OMG-Seg/INSTALL.md

                       tqdm terminaltables pycocotools scipy tqdm ftfy regex timm scikit-image kornia
 ```

-After all the steps, you should have a functional environment for the execution of the codebase.
+After all the steps, you should have a functional environment for executing the codebase.